henryrscharf/fixschewitt/foreach/handout/foreach_handout.md

 - MCMC algorithms
 - several types of model selection (e.g.: `step()` or the LARS algorithm for LASSO)

-For loops that do not explicitly involve dependent calculations are wasteful if we have multiple processors available.
+`for` loops that do not explicitly involve dependent calculations are wasteful if we have multiple processors available.
 Perhaps even worse, the time cost of using such an approach can put some useful statistical tools beyond our reach!

 ## options
 - Changing from a for loop to one of the `apply()` functions can help, but still doesn't use multiple processors.